How to get to the Royal Free Hospital

 - For all other wards and departments turn left at the main entrance and reception to use the main lifts or the stairs, which are past the lifts further down the corridor on the right.

-The way our lifts work at the Royal Free Hospital is changing.
-We are installing destination controls, which will improve the experience for our patients, visitors and staff.
-Once the new controls have been installed, the lifts will work a little differently and the way you call a lift will change to the following:
+Our main passenger lifts now operate on destination controls, to improve the experience for our patients, visitors, and staff.
+Our lifts now work a little differently and the way you call a lift has changed to the following:

 - Use the touch screen in the lift lobby to select your floor, you will then be directed to a lift